How to Export Office 365 Mailbox to PST Using 4 Different Ways

 Method 2: Detailed Explanation to Export Office 365 Mailbox to PST Using SysTools Software in a Few Clicks

 Users often raise concerns about the above-mentioned manual methods.
-Considering the growing needs of the user, SysTools Office 365 Export is a complete remedy to perform the export from Office 365 mailboxes to PST / EML/ MSG format quickly without facing any technical or non-technical problems.
+Considering the growing needs of the user, SysTools Office 365 Export is a complete remedy to perform the export from Office 365 mailboxes to PST / EML / MSG / MBOX / PDF format quickly without facing any technical or non-technical problems.
 To export on-premises, data use Export Exchange Mailbox to PST tool by SysTools.

 mvp review

-Moreover, Office 365 user can export their own mailbox and archive mailbox without an Admin account.
-Whereas Admin Impersonation allows downloading of Office 365 normal user mailbox, archive mailbox, and shared mailbox to PST and other file formats.
+Moreover, Office 365 users can export their own mailbox and archive mailboxes without an Admin account.
+Whereas Admin Impersonation allows downloading of Office 365, normal user mailbox, archive mailbox, and shared mailbox to PST and other file formats.
 It is designed keeping in mind the various restrictions that are imposed in the manual methods.

 Working Steps of Software to Export Office 365 Online Mailbox to PST